Frequently Asked Interview Questions

 1. What are your strengths?

 Pick 1 or 2 strengths and expand on these.
-It is recommended to choose strengths that are the most applicable for the position you are interviewing for.
+We recommend that you choose strengths that are the most applicable for the position you are interviewing for.
 Examples could include:

 - Thriving within a fast-paced environment